kragen/derctuo/datasheets.md

   the original page and similar ones.
 [CXA1498S, for example][9].
 * y-ic.com: generates PDFs with no actual information about the chip, containing only advertisements.
 [BP2812, for example][17].
+* transistordata.com: PDF pages are 404; also has hits for things it doesn't have datasheets for
+* assets.nexperia.com: 403 Forbidden for wget

 [1]: https://www.datasheetarchive.com/A1286-datasheet.html
 [2]: http://www.datasheetq.com/datasheet-download/219014/1/Isahaya/A1286